METAPOETICS II/VI

 “In your wet dreams, wannabe.”

-“Of course I understand that a modest
+“Of course I realize that some modest

 to unzip my toga and ogle my pentameters.

-For lobster and bubbly you may fondle.”
+For lobster and champagne you may fondle.”

 “OK, you can throw in dessert though the